-Fluids are discussed in detail in Section 7.1.
+Fluids are discussed in detail in the Bath Fluid section.

 Remove any access hole cover from the bath and check the tank for foreign matter (dirt, remnant packing material, etc.).
 Use clean unpolluted fluid.
 Carefully fill the bath through the large square access hole to a level that will allow for stirring and thermal expansion.
-The fluid should never exceed a height of 1/2" below the top of the tank.
+The fluid should never exceed a height of 12.7 mm (1/2 inch) below the top of the tank.
 Carefully monitor the bath fluid level as the bath temperature rises to prevent overflow or splashing.
 Remove excess fluid if necessary and with caution if the fluid is hot.

-CAUTION: Be careful to prevent bath fluid from spilling on the stirring motor while filling.
+Be careful to prevent bath fluid from spilling on the stirring motor while filling.

-NOTE: Underfilling may reduce bath performance and may possibly damage the bath heater.
+Underfilling may reduce bath performance and may possibly damage the bath heater.